d9394/iis_run_cmd/README.md

 # iis_run_cmd
+a sample about:
-run a shell command in iis by a .asp web page click button
+  run a shell(bat) command in iis6 by using a .asp web page click button